miho/DevCOM/README.md

 # DevCOM
-Protocol agnostic and concurrent device communication via COM port.
+Protocol agnostic and concurrent device communication via I/O streams and COM ports.
 Developed as part of the DrawBotFX project.